-Dam Name: RATTLESNAKE CANYON DAM Date:
+Dam Name: RATTLESN Date:

-NID #: CA00855 003 FERC #: N/A
+NID #: CA00855 .003 FERC #: N/A

 DSOD Region: SOUTH County: ORANGE

 Emergency Level: Incident/Exercise:

 After determining the emergency level, immediately contact the following agencies/entities.
 The person making the contact should initial and record the time of the call and who was contacted at each agency/entity.

-Agency/Entity Person Cont acted Cont act Time Contacted By
+Agency/Entity Person Cont Person Contacted C act Time Contacted By